ManikandanNRG/alx_report_api/docs/PROJECT_ANALYSIS_AND_BUGS.md

 ## 🐛 IDENTIFIED BUGS & INCONSISTENCIES

+### ⚠️ IMPORTANT CLARIFICATIONS

+**Rate Limit "Issue" (Issue #7):** Originally listed as a bug, but this is actually **working as designed**.
+The system intentionally logs rate limit violations for monitoring and security purposes while still blocking the requests.
+This is industry standard practice and enables proper security monitoring and business intelligence.

 ### CRITICAL ISSUES (Must Fix Today)

 #### 1. **Missing Error Handling in API Endpoint**